CarKept

 Common MOT failure reasons for the BMW X5

-The most common reason the BMW X5 fails its MOT is lamps, reflectors and electrical equipment — present in 40.8% of failed tests, most often logged as "not working".
+The most common reason the BMW X5 fails its MOT is tyres — present in 39.0% of failed tests, most often logged as "Has ply or cords exposed".

 Top MOT failure categories for the BMW X5